 The Society is empowered to ‘publish papers, reports and other literature’ and ‘inform public opinion and provide information’.
 In recent years we taken up this opportunity (see below).

-Here are 3 publications about the Second World War and life in Bishop's Waltham.
+During 2020 we published these 3 booklets about the Second World War and life in Bishop's Waltham.

-This publication presents memories of local people during WW2 and includes a detective trail to guide you through exploring locations including a US Bomber crash site and a Royal Observer Observation Post.
-Available at www.pgwells.co.uk or at local outlets for only £5.
+This booklet presents memories of local people during WWII and includes a detective trail to help you to explore locations mentioned including a US Bomber crash site and a Royal Observer Corps observation post.
+Available at local outlets or at www.pgwells.co.uk for only £5.
+Stocks are now low.

 “We Will Remember Them” by Peter Ridley, Alan Inder and Tony Kippenberger